achaval-tomas/Math-Equation-Plotter/README.md

 Test its limits by adding your own equations!

-Zoom in and out with arrow keys, change current equation with SPACE.
+Zoom in and out with arrow keys, change current equation with 'SPACE', reset zoom with 'H'.
 Feel free to add more functionalities to it.

 Run with ```` python3 mathplotter.py ```` <br />
 Get pygame ```` sudo apt-get install python3-pygame ````